Bereavement Support Line 1800 80 70 77

 Scattering, burying, or retaining ashes

-You have many options after cremation for what you would like to happen to your ashes.
+After death, your body can be converted into ashes using either cremation (burning the body) or resomation, also known as water cremation (using a water-based solution to speed up the natural processes of decomposition).
+You have many options afterwards for what you would to happen with ashes.
 Many people will take ashes to a special place for scattering.
 We advise that you consider the impact of the ashes on the local environment, particularly at sites of historical/archaeological importance.

 You may also inter the ashes in a burial plot, much like in a traditional graveyard burial.
 Or, ashes can be placed in a Columbarium, a building or structure often located within a cemetery.
 Some of the ashes can be incorporated into pieces of jewellery for those would like to keep a loved one physically close.